 The chair is an active member of the Committee and, as such, shares in the Committee members' responsibilities.
-In addition, the responsibilities of the Safety Committee chairperson shall include, but are not limited to:
+In addition, the responsibilities of the Safety Committee chairperson shall include, but not be limited to the following:

-- 1. Preside over all meetings of the Committee. - 2.
-Act as liaison between the Committee and the University's Vice President for Human Resources and Compliance. - 3.
+- 1. Preside at all meetings of the Committee. - 2.
+Act as liaison between the Committee and the University's Vice President of Human Resources and Compliance. - 3.
 Ensure that the Committee operates in accordance with its by-laws (safety policy and procedure). - 4.
 Schedule and ensure that meetings are held at least monthly. - 5.
 Solicit agenda topics, prepare a written agenda for each meeting and distribute it to each member at least one day before the meeting. - 6.
 Delegate responsibility for follow-up action to individual committee members. - 7.
 Prepare written minutes within one week of each meeting, distribute them to committee members and post a copy on FalconLink. - 8.
 Retain agendas and meeting minutes for a minimum of five (5) years. - 9.
 Ensure that the education and training requirements listed below are met. - 10.
 Maintain a current written membership list to ensure that committee membership meets the requirements listed below and solicit new members as needed.
 A membership list will be available under "Safety Committee" on FalconLink so that employees campus-wide can easily identify their area representative.
+On FalconLink, check the box next to "Environmental, Health and Safety" under FILTER BY TOPIC; then click on the link for "Safety Committee" that appears in the list; OR simply search in the search window for "Safety Committee.".
+Click on "Committee Members and Information About the Committee." - 11.
+Submit annual application to the state.
+This must be submitted between April 1st and June 30th of each year.

-- 11. Submit annual application to the state.
-This must be submitted between April 1st and June 30th of each year. - 12.
-Participate in state audits of Committee records.
+12. Participate in state audits of Committee records.